SCO Summit: When Pak PM turned netizens into peals of laughter

-Kolkata: Trust Pakistan Prime Minister when it comes to providing a comic relief when the chips are down.
+Kolkata: Trust the Pakistan Prime Minister when it comes to providing a comic relief when the chips are down.

 Time and again, Shehbaz Sharif has been a butt of all jokes with his hilarious idiosyncrasies.